tommy211369/vinted-back/README.md

 # vinted-back
 A little Node.js student project where you can create an account, log in with a token, publish, update and delete offers.

-HTTP request : Postman.
+HTTP requests : Postman

-Database used : MongoDB.
+Database : MongoDB

 ## Initialization
 Install all packages and node_modules with ```npm i```